 In recent years, the underfunding of 4410 preschools in community based organizations has resulted in teachers at these schools being paid significantly less than what they would be compensated working in similar school district programs.
 In some cases, school districts can pay teachers on average \$20,000 to \$40,000 more than what teachers receive at 4410 preschools.
 Lack of adequate funding has negatively impacted 4410 preschools ability to maintain competitive salaries for their staff ultimately making it impossible to recruit and retain qualified teachers for their programs.
-This underfunding has caused more than 60 programs in community based organizations to close in recent years and more are at risk in 2019.
+This underfunding has caused more than 60 programs in community based organizations to close in recent years and more are at risk in 2020.
 Due to the closure of multiple programs, many children with disabilities do not have access to services at a special education preschool, despite being entitled to this specialized education.
-UJA supports an increase in the reimbursement rate for preschool special education 4410 programs by at least 5% to provide the resources programs need to continue to serve this vulnerable population of children.
+According to a report released by Advocates for Children, by spring 2020, New York City alone will need between 1,028 and 1,932 new preschool special education class seats to properly serve preschoolers with disabilities and ensure they are receiving services they are legally entitled to.1 UJA supports an increase in the reimbursement rate for preschool special education 4410 programs by at least 10% to provide the resources programs need to continue to serve this vulnerable population of children.